github/docs/content/codespaces/developing-in-codespaces/renaming-a-codespace.md

 To find the display name of a codespace:

-- View your list of codespaces in {% data variables.product.product_name %} on https://github.com/codespaces.
+- On {% data variables.product.product_name %}, view your list of codespaces at https://github.com/codespaces.
   ![List of codespaces in GitHub](/assets/images/help/codespaces/codespaces-list-display-name.png)
 - Click the Remote Explorer in the {% data variables.product.prodname_vscode %} desktop application, or the {% data variables.product.prodname_vscode_shortname %} web client.
 For example: `symmetrical space telegram` in the screenshot below.
   ![List of codespaces in GitHub](/assets/images/help/codespaces/codespaces-remote-explorer.png)